simul/simul.github.io/tutorials/sky/variables.md

 Max Sun Radiance                                                                |Maximum Sun radiance produced.                                                                                                                                                                                                         |0 to 1000000.0
 Adjust Sun Radiance                                                             |If enabled, adjusting the Sun radiance will cause the sun to automatically scale to keep spectral irradiance the same.                         |Bool

-Moon
+Moon (Legacy 4.1 System)
 =======
 The moon has a customisable texture, so you can use it to make some interesting effects!
+This is a legacy system found in 4.1a and 4.2 versions of the plugin)

 {:.keyframe}
 Variable                                                                                |       Definition                                                                                                                                                                                                                                              |       Value